murk-sy/manga-pr-guide/Guide.md

 Unless it's an extreme case (think maybe one every 100 pages), you should stick to the following:
 `!`, `!!`, `?`, `??`, `!??`, `?!!`, `??`, `.`, `...`

 For repeated letters, I have my own guideline I call "Rule of squares", and it's basically "don't repeat any single letter more than twice as many times as the previous (or next) letter".
 The above example already breaks that rule, but for words with effectively 3 different letters, having 3 is not too extreme.
 The rule also breaks down if there's letters you can't voice individually - if you try to voice "Augh" and try to stretch every single letter (like "aaaaaauuuuuugggggghhhhhh", you'll see that you can't stop on "G".
-For cases like this, avoid repeating "G" or any other letter.
+For cases like this, avoid repeating "G" or any other letter like it.

 Although exact correction would be context sensitive as well, here are some more sensible alternatives to the above: